Financial advice

 "I have not adjusted my investment allocations in years.
 Should I rebalance the portfolio?"

-"We'd like to start saving for our kids' college education.
+"We'd like to save for our kids' college education.
 What strategies should we consider?"

 "I'd like to donate a substantial sum to a specific charity.
 What's the best way to do it?"